fbuchmeier/arma3-helm-chart/docs/configuration.md

 When using the built in HCs, set `config.headlessClients[0]` to `127.0.0.1`.
 HCs created by this chart will connect through a tunnel (envoy proxy) running next to the server deployment.
-The reason for this is that ARMA 3 does not allow whitelisting CIDR ranges for headless clients.
+The reason for this is that ARMA 3 does not allow whitelisting CIDR ranges for headless clients and in a dynamic environment like Kubernetes the IP of a headless client is not known beforehand.

 NOTE: Make sure that the tunnel service is not accessible from the internet (default: `ClusterIP`) as this would allow anyone with the server password to